 Teetering on the very northern tip, Cape Lévêque itself is resplendent, with sparkling waters that see humpback whales on their annual migration (July and October) while the sunsets blaze with colour all year round against the red pindan cliffs.

-Accommodation choices for Cape Lévêque, Dampier Peninsula
+Map of Cape Lévêque, Dampier Peninsula